technicat/icons/README.md

 Trying my hand at making icons by coding directly in [SVG](https://www.w3.org/TR/SVG2/).
 Advantages:

 - [Vector graphics](https://en.wikipedia.org/wiki/Vector_graphics), so scales well, no messy pixels mashing or stretching.
-- Concise, no extra stuff thrown in by graphics tools.
+- Concise, no extra stuff thrown in by graphics tools ([Inkscape](https://inkscape.org/) for example).
 So far these are all less than 1k!
 - Easy to read and tweak (edited and indented in Visual Studio Code with an [SVG extension](https://github.com/lishu/vscode-svg2)).
 - A way to learn SVG (and avoid learning more graphics editing tools).
 - And it's nice to have your own graphics IP, no need to worry about licensing and attribution, and if someone pirates it, they pirated you.